marthenlt/graalvm-reliance-india-workshop-13082020/README.md

     ![user input](images/userinput.png)
     >```sh
-    >export GRAALVM_HOME=/opt/graalvm-ee-java8-20.1.1
+    >export GRAALVM_HOME=/opt/graalvm-ee-java8-20.1.0
     >export PATH=$PATH:$GRAALVM_HOME/bin
     >```

     Save it, and source it (see the above MacOS step).

 * g) That's it.
 You have just installed GraalVM on your MacOS or Linux machine.
-Next 2 steps are verifying the GraalVM installation and then setup Native Image and LLVM toolchain.
+Next 2 steps are verifying the GraalVM installation and then setup Native Image, LLVM toolchain and R components.

 * h) Verifying GraalVM installation.